github/docs/content/billing/managing-billing-for-github-sponsors/upgrading-a-sponsorship.md

 ## About sponsorship upgrades

-When you upgrade your sponsorship tier, the change will become effective immediately. {% data reusables.sponsors.prorated-sponsorship %}
+Another test When you upgrade your sponsorship tier, the change will become effective immediately. {% data reusables.sponsors.prorated-sponsorship %}

 ## Upgrading a sponsorship